 LIHUE — Over 20,000 gallons of sewage sludge overflowed from the Lihue Wastewater Treatment Plant early Thursday morning.

-The sludge was contained about 3:30 a.m., according to the release.
-It did not reach the ocean or other bodies of water, and the spill did not occur where there is public access.
+The sludge did not discharge into the ocean or other bodies of water, and the spill did not occur where there is public access.

-Wastewater Management Division personnel was on site Thursday afternoon to clean up the spill.
+Wastewater Management Division personnel are on site cleaning up the spill.

-Cleanup efforts included using vacuum equipment to remove sludge from the affected area followed by disinfection of the affected area with chlorine.
+Cleanup efforts include using vacuum equipment to remove sludge from the affected area followed by disinfection of the affected area with chlorine.

-State Department of Health officials were notified of the spill.
+State Department of Health officials have been notified about the spill.